cg-naveen/sukha-pms-new/README.md

 ## Deployment to Vercel

 1. Connect your GitHub repository to Vercel
-2. Configure environment variables in Vercel dashboard
+2. Configure environment variables in Vercel dashboard (see `VERCEL_DEPLOYMENT.md` for details)
 3. Deploy automatically on push to main branch

+See `VERCEL_DEPLOYMENT.md` for complete Vercel deployment instructions including environment variable setup.

 ## Currency Display